brandonchaffee/demopera/docs/appendix.rst

 Parameters          | ``uint256`` **_amount** -- amount to be assessed for withdrawl

-Requirements        - Sender must have a balance greater than or equal to the amount for withdrawl
+Requirements        - Sender must have a balance greater than or equal to the amount for withdrawal

 Returns             ``bool`` success of sufficient balance
 ================    ====================================================